3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 \subsubsection{Problem Definition}

-The 3D shape knowledge graph only saves the geometric structure of the 3D shape and directly shows the correlation between the visual information and the 3D shape.
-However, it does not handle the weak correlation between a real image and the 3D shape in (Euclidean) space.
-Therefore, using a graph embedding technique to create dense embedding features for sparse data makes sense.
+The 3D shape knowledge graph captures the structural aspects of 3D shapes and directly reveals the correlation between visual information and 3D shapes.
+However, it does not fully address the weak correlation that exists in (Euclidean) space between a real image and a 3D shape.
+Consequently, employing a graph embedding technique to create dense embedding features for sparse data becomes a compelling avenue.

-In this paper, we propose a novel graph convolution network to generate the embeddings of nodes, which can effectively utilize the structure of the 3D shape knowledge graph, especially the geometric word information, to increase the consistency of feature vectors between two similar 3D shapes and build connections between an image and 3D shape.
+In this study, we introduce a novel graph convolutional network to generate node embeddings, thereby leveraging the structure of the 3D shape knowledge graph, particularly the geometric word, to enhance feature vector consistency between similar 3D shapes and to establish connections between images and 3D shapes.

-We define the knowledge graph as an undirected weighted graph $G=(V,E)$, where $V$ represents the nodes, and $E$ represents the edges.
-Here, we define $N$ as the number of nodes in graph $G$.
-We split the node set $V$ into five parts: $V=\{V^M, V^I_v, V^I_r, V^P, V^G\}$, where $V^M$ represents the model entity set, $V^I_v$ is the rendered image entity set, $V^I_r$ is the real-image entity set, $V^P$ is the part shape entity set, and $V^G$ is the geometric word entity set.
-Our problem can be formally stated as follows: with an undirected weighted $G=(V,E)$ and the node feature matrix $X\in \mathbb{R}^{N*K}$, representing the input of each node as an $N$-dimensional feature vector, $K$ is the number of entities in $G$.
-Our goal is to learn the embedding for all nodes in graph $G$. ($X^*\in \mathbb{R}^{E*K}$) is the node embedding in graph $G$, where each node has an E-dimensional embedding.
-The final optimization objective can be written as:
+We define the knowledge graph as an undirected weighted graph $G=(V,E)$, where $V$ denotes the nodes and $E$ represents the edges.
+Specifically, we divide the node set $V$ into five distinct parts: $V={V^M, V^I_v, V^I_r, V^P, V^G}$, where $V^M$ signifies the model entity set, $V^I_v$ corresponds to the rendered image entity set, $V^I_r$ pertains to the real-image entity set, $V^P$ encompasses the part shape entity set, and $V^G$ represents the geometric word entity set.
+Formally, our problem can be articulated as follows: given an undirected weighted graph $G=(V,E)$ and the node feature matrix $X\in \mathbb{R}^{N*K}$, wherein each node is represented by an $N$-dimensional feature vector and $K$ signifies the number of entities in $G$, our objective is to learn embeddings for all nodes within the graph.
+The final node embedding in graph $G$ is denoted as $X^\in \mathbb{R}^{E*K}$, where each node boasts an E-dimensional embedding.
+Our ultimate optimization objective can be expressed as follows: